What You'll Learn

 Vassar junior Zoe Gross knows her strengths and weaknesses all too well.
 So while she gets good grades, the 21-year-old is aware that she does things more slowly than most people, including getting dressed in the morning, transitioning between activities, and writing papers.
 It makes college an even greater challenge.
 “When you take into account that when I’m living on my own it is difficult for me just to keep myself washed, fed and in clean clothes,” she says, “it means that I can’t do the schoolwork as fast as the professors can assign it.”

 Conventional wisdom holds that the biggest problems for those on the less severe end of the spectrum are social and communication issues.
 They might miss social cues and misunderstand what’s expected of them.
-But disrupted executive function, usually associated with ADHD, is also common in people on the spectrum, says Dr. Ron J. Steingard, senior pediatric psychopharmacologist at the Child Mind Institute.
+But disrupted executive function, usually associated with ADHD, is also common in people on the spectrum, says Ron J. Steingard, a pediatric psychopharmacologist.
 “I think the burden is increased in autism,” he says.

 Which makes college, often the first foray into independent living, especially challenging.
 While Gross sees many students reveling in their freedom, she says the responsibility of staying organized and on track that goes with freedom is her most formidable obstacle.
 “I’ve talked to people who want to frame the issues I have as social because they see autism only as a social disability,” she says.
 “But any social issues I might have at college pale in comparison.”